daczarne/udemy_master_bigquery_internals/08_partitioned_tables_in_bigquery/README.md

 Tables partitioned by ingestion time will have a pseudo-column called `_PARTITIONDATE` if hourly partitioning was used, or two pseudo-columns `_PARTITIONTIME` and `_PARTITIONDATE` if daily partitioning was used. `_PARTITIONTIME` pseudo-columns contain a time stamp representation of the time in which the partition was ingested. `_PARTITIONDATE` contains the date in which the partition was ingested.
 Both pseudo-column names are reserved language keywords.

 We can read meta data form the partitions by accessing the `__PARTITIONS_SUMMARY__` read-only tables.
-This needs to be done in legacy SQL since standard SQL does not yet support the `$__PARTITIONS_SUMMARY__` decorator.
-This table contains all the information regarding the partitions in a given data set.
+This needs to be done in legacy SQL since standard SQL does not yet support the `[<dataset_name>.<table_name>$__PARTITIONS_SUMMARY__]` decorator.
+This table contains all the information regarding the partitions in a given table.
 Keep in mind that all time values use UTC timezone.

 ## Date partitioned tables

 Rules for partitioning by date column

 - the partitioning column must be a scalar date or timestamp column with mode `NULLABLE` or `REQUIRED` (it can not be `REPEATED`)
-- the partitioning column must be a top level field (it can not be a leaf column from a `STRUCT`)
+- the partitioning column must be a top-level field (it can not be a leaf column from a `STRUCT`)

 The `_PARTITIONTIME` pseudo-column will not be crated since the partitioning column is present in the data itself.
 Rows with no value for the partitioning column will be included in the `__NULL__` partition.
 Rows with date values outside the allowed range of dates will be included in the `__UNPARTITIONED__` partition.
 This partition also holds the un-partitioned data from real-time buffer streams.

-## Integer partitioned data
+## Integer partitioned tables

+Rules for partitioning by integer column

+- the partitioning column must be of integer type
+- the partitioning column must not have a `REPEATED` mode
+- the partitioning column must be a top-level filed
+- an integer range can be set for the partition values (start value is inclusive, but end value is exclusive)

+Rows with missing data for the partitioning column will be stored in the `__NULL__` partition, and rows with partitioning values outside of the partitioning range will be stored in the `__UNPARTITIONED__` partition.

+## Limitations of partitions

+- the maximum number of partitions allowed is 4,000
+- the maximum number of partitions modified by a single job is 4,000
+- the maximum number of partitions modified per day is 5,000 for ingestion time partitioned tables, or 30,000 for date or integer partitioned tables